 How to Style With It: “Always start with less — a pea-sized amount is ideal,” McMillan explains.
 “Then, warm the wax between your hands until it’s soft.”
 From there, use your fingertips to apply the wax to your roots, progressively working the product through the ends of your hair.
 Finally, style as preferred.

 Now that your styling product horizons have been expanded from just hair gel, which product will you use?
-Let us know in the comments below (yes, even if it’s still hair gel).
+Choose wisely, my friend.